omatheusmesmo/notifications-module/README.md

     java -cp target/notification-module-1.0-SNAPSHOT.jar com.notification.Main
     ```

-2. The application will use the `NotificationFactory` to create the corresponding notification type (Email, SMS, or Push) and call the `send()` method.
+2. The application will prompt you to enter the notification priority (LOW, MEDIUM, HIGH) and, if not HIGH, the notification type (EMAIL, WHATSAPP, PUSH).
+Then, you can enter the message to be sent.

 3. The program will output the notification type and message to the console, simulating sending the notification.
+It will also display the total duration of the process in seconds.

+4. You can choose to send another notification or exit the application.

 ## Example Output

 ```
-Email Notification Sent: "Hello, this is an email notification!"
-SMS Notification Sent: "Hello, this is an SMS notification!"
-Push Notification Sent: "Hello, this is a push notification!"
+Enter notification priority (LOW, MEDIUM, HIGH): HIGH Enter your message: Hello, World!
+Wait for a moment...
+Sending message by email
+Sending message by whatsapp
+Sending message by push
+Total duration: 3 seconds

+Do you want to send another notification? (yes/no): no
 ```

 ## Contributing